2025 NBA playoffs: (2) Houston Rockets vs. (7) Golden State Warriors

 After being limited to below 100 points for two straight games, Golden State finally got past that mark with a 104–93 victory over Houston.
 Stephen Curry led the Warriors in the absence of co-star Jimmy Butler, tallying 36 points, 9 assists, and 7 rebounds.
 Buddy Hield had 17 points off the bench with five 3-pointers as the Warriors won their sixth straight Game 3 in the opening round.
 Gary Payton II scored 11 of his 16 points in the fourth quarter.
-Like Game 1, it was another inefficient game for the Rockets on offense, shooting just 39% from the floor.
-Fred VanVleet's shooting struggles continued, as he is now shooting 11-41 and 6-29 from three for the series.
+Like Game 1, it was another inefficient game for the Rockets on offense, shooting just 39 percent from the floor.
+Fred VanVleet's shooting struggles continued, as he is now shooting 11–41 and 6-29 from three for the series.
 With the win, Warriors head coach Steve Kerr officially earned his 101st playoff win, passing Larry Brown for the 6th place on the NBA's all-time playoff victories as head coach.

-Coming off an injury in Game 2, Jimmy Butler returned and put up 27 points, leading the Warriors in a 109-106 victory over Houston.
-Brandin Podziemski started, putting up 26 points, ahead of Stephen Curry and Buddy Hield, who continued his good form with 15 points off the bench.
-The Rockets, spearheaded by Alperen Şengün with 31 points and 10 rebounds, lagged behind the Warriors in the first, third, and fourth quarters as they only made 61.3% of their free throws at 19–31.
+Coming off an injury in Game 2, Jimmy Butler returned and put up 27 points, leading the Warriors in a 109–106 victory over Houston.
+Brandin Podziemski started, scoring 26 points, ahead of Stephen Curry and Buddy Hield, the latter of which who continued his good form with 15 points off the bench.
+The Rockets, spearheaded by Alperen Şengün with 31 points and 10 rebounds, lagged behind the Warriors in the first, third, and fourth quarters as they only made 61.3 percent of their free throws at 19–31.
 Fred VanVleet made a return to shooting form as he added 25 points while going 8–11 from the three-point line.
 In the fourth quarter, it was a tight game as the Warriors slightly edged Houston at 107–106 with 13 seconds left; Butler ultimately made two free throw shots to take the Warriors home.